-Though outside is a bit spring-chilly, my mind has long moved on to summer desserts so today was spent perfecting an ice cream treat, blender chocolate ice cream.
+Though outside is a bit spring-chilly, my mind has long moved on to summer desserts so today was spent perfecting an ice cream treat, blender ice cream to be exact.
 In fact, specifically, this is the fastest route possible to healthy blender chocolate ice cream, a recipe that doesn’t need an ice cream maker.

 A traditional way to make plant-based vegan ice cream is with frozen bananas.
 While I respect that fast method, we have an intolerance to bananas in our family so we must also find alternate routes.